 Because the new standard will impact our business processes, systems and controls, we developed a project plan that includes analyzing the standard's impact on our contract portfolio, comparing our historical policies and practices to the requirements of the new standard and identifying differences from applying the requirements of the new standard to our contracts.
 We are developing internal controls to ensure we adequately evaluate our portfolio of contracts under the five-step model promulgated by FASB to ensure proper assessment of our operating results under the new standard.
 We do not expect a significant change in our control environment due to the adoption of the new standard; however, we will continue to assess until the date of adoption.
-We are also reporting on the progress of the implementation to the Audit Committee and the Board of Directors on a regular basis during the project's duration.
+We are also reporting on the progress of the implementation to our board of directors and the audit committee of our board of directors on a regular basis during the project's duration.